 Information on Console vs. ITB mixing

 Mixing is often the most challenging part of an album project for the beginner.
 With few exceptions, project studios are not designed well enough to produce a balanced mix.
-Talent aside, the acoustic design of the room and its speaker system must be accurate to produce a mix that works in the world outside your own studio.
-As a mastering engineer I frequently receive mixes every month that suffer from unbalanced acoustics and/or wrong speaker choices.
+Talent aside, the room’s acoustic design and its speaker system must be accurate to produce a mix that works in the world outside your own studio.
+As a mastering engineer, I frequently receive mixes every month that suffer from unbalanced acoustics and/or wrong speaker choices.
 If you have recorded the project yourself and have attempted to mix it but are unhappy with the results, it may be a good idea to have someone else mix it for you.
 I can offer two approaches to mixing your project.

 Studio Console Mixing:

 This method of mixing has the artist and engineer mix the record on a console, typically analog with some form of automation.
 A 24 track rock song will take me about one day to mix, depending on the complexity.
 This is how I mixed for twenty-plus years and how most records were mixed throughout the ’70s into 2000s.
 The advantage is that the mixing becomes a performance of sorts, with many decisions being made on the fly.
 It can produce exciting results or mixes you wish you could re-do.
 My studio console mixing fee is between $250 to $750.00 per day plus travel if necessary.
 This does not include the studio time or materials.